AbdallahMostafaIbrahim/zeek-clickhouse/README.md

 ## Grafana

 By Importing the dashboard in the `grafana` folder, and connecting clickhouse to grafana, you can make dashboards that look like this.
+For the map to work, use follow this [guide](https://clickhouse.com/blog/geolocating-ips-in-clickhouse-and-grafana)

 ![Dashboard 1 Image](./assets/dashboard-1.png)